projectatomic/atomic-site/source/blog/2017-07-18-running-kubernetes-on-fedora-atomic-26.html.md

 ## Use System Containers

-You can also install and Kubernetes using [system containers](http://www.projectatomic.io/blog/2016/09/intro-to-system-containers/), a new approach that will eventually replace baked-in Kubernetes packages in the atomic host.
+You can also install Kubernetes using [system containers](http://www.projectatomic.io/blog/2016/09/intro-to-system-containers/), a new approach that will eventually replace baked-in Kubernetes packages in the atomic host.
 You can begin trying it out now, however:

 ### Run on your kubernetes master